Anthonypaige/investnurenergy/src/content/post/whats-a-ductless-mini-split-heat-pump.md

 **High-Efficiency Electric Home Rebate Act (HEEHRA)**:Designed for low-income and low to mid-income households, this program can cover between 50%-100% of the upfront costs, depending on your eligibility.
 Check your eligibility via [**Inflation Reduction Act Eligibility Calculator**](link IRA Caclulator).

 **State-Level Rebates:** Many state governments and local utilities offer rebates that can be stacked with the federal incentive, providing even more savings on the upfront cost of the unit.
-To check for eligibility of state-level incentives, you can visit the [Database of State Incentives for Renewables & Efficiency](DSIRE.org).
+To check for eligibility of state-level incentives, you can visit the [Database](www.dsireusa.org)of State Incentives for Renewables & Efficiency.

 ### **DIY Option Mr. Cool**